dhpoware logo

 The Bitmap class is a simple wrapper around the Win32 DIB (Device Independent Bitmap) API.

-The Bitmap class uses the IPicture COM interface to load images.
-The Bitmap class can import the following file formats: BMP, EMF, GIF, ICO, JPG, TGA, and WMF.
-The Bitmap class can export its pixel data to a BMP file.
+The Bitmap class uses GDI+ to load images.
+The Bitmap class can import the following image file formats: BMP, GIF, JPEG, PNG, TIFF, and TGA.
+The Bitmap class can export its pixel data to the following file formats: BMP, GIF, JPG, PNG, TGA, and TIF.
 Once an image is loaded into the Bitmap class methods are provided to allow direct access and manipulation of the pixel data.

 Also supported is the ability to capture a screen shot of the Windows desktop and loading that as an image into the Bitmap class.